Glossary: learn the definitions of the keywords used in this site

 P

-Pacemaker: a small device implanted under the collarbone that monitors the heart rate and, when needed, stimulates the heart muscle to contract using electrical impulses.
+Pacemaker: a small, battery-powered device implanted under the skin of the chest (near the collarbone); it prevents the heart from beating too slowly by monitoring the heart rate and, when needed, stimulating the heart muscle to contract using electrical impulses.

 Palpitations: sensations of skipped, extra or irregular heart beats.

-Percutaneous coronary intervention (PCI): a procedure used to restore the blood supply to a narrowed artery by dilatation of the vessel with a balloon.
-This may be used in the acute phase of a heart attack and a stent is frequently used.
+Percutaneous coronary intervention (PCI): a procedure used to restore the blood supply to a narrowed coronary artery by dilatation of the vessel with a balloon.
+This may be used in the acute phase of a heart attack.
+Frequently, to keep the vessel open long-term, a stent is used.

 Perfusion scans: a scan that assesses the blood flow to the heart muscle at rest and during exercise.
 The procedure usually involves injection of a radioactive substance.